-Valve just confirmed the Steam Deck’s official release date
+Steam Deck’s official release date has arrived.
+Here’s how to pre-order one.

 When is the Steam Deck release date?

-The Steam Deck launches on 25 February, with the first consoles shipping on 28 February.
+The Steam Deck launched on 25 February, with the first consoles shipping on 28 February.
 Originally planned to ship in late 2021, a bottleneck in the manufacturing process forced Valve to delay the console’s launch by a few months.
-The publisher has since confirmed a February release date in a blog post.

-Valve is aiming to fulfil all of its pre-order reservations before the Steam Deck goes on general sale, however, so unless you’ve registered your interest and paid your deposit, you’re unlikely to be able to pick one up until April at the earliest.
+Valve is aiming to fulfil all of its pre-order reservations before the Steam Deck goes on general sale.
+So, unless you’ve registered your interest and paid your deposit, you’re unlikely to be able to pick one up until April at the earliest.

 The advertised release date for the Steam Deck on the device’s product page is “after Q2 2022”, which covers the period between 1 January and 21 March.

 What are the Steam Deck specs?